WilliamAnimate/echotune/README.md

 ## Does that mean it's performant and wont lag my system?

 Yes!
-The bulk (as of right now, all of) echotune's code is written on [this](https://www.ordinateursarabais.com/produit/acer-es1-521-40hc-hdmi-6-go-ram-1-tb/)[^1]. it takes about 200µs to draw the tty and i've never seen it use >7% CPU usage.
+The bulk (as of right now, all of) echotune's code is written on [this](https://www.ordinateursarabais.com/produit/acer-es1-521-40hc-hdmi-6-go-ram-1-tb/)[^1]. it takes about 200µs to draw to the tty and i've never seen it use >7% CPU usage.

 ## Safe with Rust